shielsr/assignment-04/readme.md

 ## Logging in

-The site comes seeded with a Customer and an Admin account (see deployment instructions above).
+The site comes seeded with a Customer and an Admin account.
+[View setup instructions](setup.md)

 To access the Admin account, use the username `admin` and password `admin`.